Sit-in

 A sit-in or sit-down is a form of direct action that involves one or more people occupying an area for a protest, often to promote political, social, or economic change.
 The protestors gather conspicuously in a space or building, refusing to move unless their demands are met.
 The often clearly visible demonstrations are intended to spread awareness among the public, or disrupt the goings-on of the protested organization.
-Lunch counter sit-ins were a nonviolent form of protest used to oppose segregation during the civil rights movement, and often provoked heckling and violence from those opposed to their message.
+Lunch counter sit-ins were a nonviolent form of protest used to oppose segregation during the 1954–1968 civil rights movement in the United States, and often provoked heckling and violence from those opposed to their message.